Butterfly Heart Mixed Media Wall Decor Using Cricut

-Seal the painted butterflies using a good coat of matte medium or decoupage glue.
+Seal: Seal the painted butterflies using a good coat of matte medium or decoupage glue.
 This will protect the paint on the butterflies when you apply paint in the next step.
 Allow to dry.

+Adding Depth with Brown Paint: Brush brown paint between the butterflies, working the paint into their inset edges.
 Wait a minute or two, and then remove most of the brown paint using a baby wipe or damp paper towel, leaving brown paint around the edges of the butterflies and in the crevices.
 Allow to dry.

 Finishing Edges and Sealing: Paint the edges of the canvas brown or black.
 Apply a coat of matte medium or decoupage glue to seal the final artwork.

 Congratulations!
 You've created a beautiful piece of mixed media art that's perfect for decorating your home or workspace.
 Feel free to share your own experience or ask any questions in the comments section below.
 We'd love to hear about your creative journey!